rigoudyg/climaf/doc/howto.rst

   >>> dataloc(project="GEOMIP", organization="CMIP5_DRS", url=['/tmp/data','~/data/CMIP5'])

-See function :py:meth:`dataloc` for reference, and :ref:`the section on data access examples <examples_data>` for finding the relevant data organization name.
+See function :py:meth:`dataloc` for reference, and the section on data access in :ref:`examples` for finding the relevant data organization name.

 .. _how_to_online_help: